atnpgo/Plex-Apple-Preroll-Trailers/README.md

 * [PlexAPI](https://github.com/pkkid/python-plexapi)

 * [Tautulli](https://github.com/Tautulli/Tautulli) for automatically mixing trailers
-    - If using the mac OS version, I recommend avoiding the .pkg installer since it bundles it's own version of python.
+    - If using the mac OS version, I recommend avoiding the .pkg installer since it bundles it's own version of python which makes installing PlexAPI more difficult.

 ## Settings
 Edit the **settings.ini** file.
-Here you can add your url and token for Plex, resolution settings, number of trailers to download, number of trailers to mix, an optional feature presentation video folder, an optional intro video, and an optional pre-roll trivia video.
+Here you can add your url and token for Plex, resolution settings, number of trailers to download, number of trailers to mix, and several optional video steps.

-* `feature_presentation_path` a path to a folder containing one or more feature presentation video.
-If present, a random video in the folder will be played after the trailers but before the movie.
-* `intros_path` a path to a folder containing one or more intro video.
-If present, a random video in the folder will be played right before the trailers.
+For each of these values, you can point to either a directory or a file.
+If pointing to a file, that file will be played every time.
+If pointing to a folder, a random video will be played from that folder.

+* `trivia_intro`
+* `trivia`
-* `trivia_video_path` a path to a trivia style video to be played before the intro video, similar to the slideshows shown in movie theatres before the trailers start.
+    * Plays a trivia video before trailers start like often seen in movie theatres.
 See my [PlexScripts](https://github.com/atnpgo/PlexScripts) repo, more specifically the `trivia-gen.sh`, `slide-to-vid.sh` and `slide-merger.sh` scripts, to see how to create your own.
+* `trivia_outro`
+* `theatre_intro`
+* `trailers_intro`
+* `sponsor_intro`
+* `sponsor`
+* `countdown`
+* `feature_presentation`

 ## Usage